 - Do everything for your children – just let them have fun

 - Accept sloppy, tardy work

 - Accept your children’s excuses (even if we know they are lame)

 - Forget to check to see if the task was completed and acceptable

-- Regularly excuse your children from their responsibilities because something else came up
+- Regularly excuse your children from their responsibilities because something better or fun came up

 - Don’t carry through on consequences

-- Protect your children from touch jobs that are challenging or new
+- Protect your children from tough jobs that are challenging or new

 - Act irresponsibly yourself (you are a role model)